Legislation & Advocacy

 NEW YORK

-• New York State has introduced Senate Bill S1817, which mandates the Office of Addiction Services and Supports (OASAS) to facilitate clinical research into ibogaine as a potential treatment for heroin, methamphetamine, and cocaine addiction.
-This initiative follows a previous effort in the state to study ibogaine's use in treating PTSD among veterans and first responders.
+January 2025: New York State Senators Nathalia Fernandez (D) and Jacob Ashby (R) have introduced Senate Bill S1817, which would direct the Office of Addiction Services and Supports (OASAS) to facilitate clinical research on ibogaine as a potential treatment for heroin, methamphetamine, and cocaine addiction.
+The measure follows an earlier effort in the state to study ibogaine’s use in treating PTSD among veterans and first responders.

 TEXAS